mdklatt/serial-python/doc/tutorial.md

 ### Combined Fields ###

-Filters can be used to map a single field in the input/output stream to/from multiple fields in the data record, or vice versa:
+Filters can be used to map a single field in the input/output stream to/from multiple fields in the data record, or vice versa.

     def timestamp_filter(record):
         """ Output filter to split timestamp into separate fields. """